Master of Laws (LLM) Program

 LWPA 587 Comparative Law

-With LLM Faculty Advisor approval, student may take:
+With LLM Faculty Advisor approval:

 - up to six (6) graduate-level (600 and above) credits from other UH departments